-Before post-punk and Goth in the early days of Punk, British film director, DJ and musician Don Letts pretty much ran the scene at The Roxy in London, spinning primarily reggae and ska music to patrons of all colours. with some of the white boys in the scene calling themselves skin and suedeheads before racist’s co opted the terms, which is showcased in the work of The Beat, and The Specials.
+In the early days of the budding UK punk scene, British film director, DJ and musician Don Letts pretty much ran the scene at The Roxy in London, spinning primarily reggae and ska music to patrons of all colors.
+Some of the white boys in the scene were calling themselves skin and suedeheads before racists co-opted the terms.
+This was showcased in the work of The Beat and The Specials.

-Even before that, there were proto-punk groups, such as Thin Lizzy, and Death, and later during the hardcore scene in DC there is the first band most people think of when it comes to black presentation and Punk: Bad Brains.
+Even before that, there were hard rock and proto-punk groups such as Thin Lizzy and Death.
+In 1977, during D.C.’s blossoming punk hardcore scene the first band most people think of when it comes to black presentation and punk formed: Bad Brains.

-One would be gravely mistaken to think that there is no black representation in the fundamental part of Punk’s history.
-To illustrate this fact, all one need do is take a look at photographer Michael Putland’s 1980 portrait ‘Ladies Tea Party’ that features Pauline Black, and Poly Styrene, along with Debbie Harry, Viv Albertine, and Siouxsie Sioux, and Chrissie Hynde.
+One would be gravely mistaken to think that there is no black representation in the fundamental part of punk’s history.
+To illustrate this fact, all one need do is take a look at photographer Michael Putland’s 1980 portrait ‘Ladies Tea Party’ that features Pauline Black and Poly Styrene, alongside Debbie Harry, Viv Albertine, Siouxsie Sioux, and Chrissie Hynde.

 Certainly there were black post-punk fans hanging out at clubs such as Danceteria in NYC, or The Batcave in London, and if you were to head over to those cities now, you would likely find representation across several generations of fans.

-But surely there is more than just three recent bands?
-And a couple of songs from the soundtracks from a fantasy film and suspense thriller.
+But surely there is more to the picture than just three modern bands and a couple of songs from the soundtracks from a fantasy film and suspense thriller?

-To some, it may be easier to look to music that is more New Wave, such as in Simple Minds, Fun Boy Three, Culture Club, and Thompson Twins to find black representation, but is it really so difficult to find it in Goth and Post-Punk?
+To some, it may be easier to look for black representation in the new wave scene, most notably in bands such as Simple Minds, Fun Boy Three, Culture Club, and Thompson Twins.
+But is it really so difficult to find it in goth and post-punk?

-Named after a song by Nick Cave and the Bad Seeds, London’s O Children’s Frontman Tobi’s bellowing baritone is as power sounded as is the look of his towering at 6 foot 8 frame.
-O Children’s 2010 s/t debut LP is certainly an Goth and Post-Punk essential for any record collection.
+Named after a song by Nick Cave and the Bad Seeds, London’s O Children features frontman Tobi’s bellowing baritone, which is as powerful as his towering 6’8”.
+O Children’s 2010 s/t debut LP is certainly a goth and post-punk essential for any record collection.

 She Wants Revenge

-Singer Justin Warfield, and his musical partner Adam Bravin must be making a killing in television and film licensing fees for their Los Angeles based Gothic Post-Punk revival band.
-I hear they have their own goth club in Hollywood’s Cloak and Dagger as well.
+Singer Justin Warfield and his musical partner Adam Bravin must be making a killing in television and film licensing fees for their Los Angeles-based gothic/post-punk revival band.
+Bravin also run’ Hollywood’s Cloak and Dagger party as well.